 The Well is included in both the 2017 and 2018 Slingshot Guides, highlighting the 50 most innovative and impactful organizations in the North American Jewish Community.
 Due to his work with The Well, Rabbi Dan was recently selected by The Forward as one of the most inspiring rabbis in North America, and was selected as one of four inaugural cohort members of the Open Dor Project - a competitive national accelerator for Jewish spiritual startup leaders.
 He is also an alumnus of the Clergy Leadership Incubator housed at Hazon.

 Before founding The Well, Rabbi Dan served in a number of professional roles, and is proudest of his years of work as the Rabbi and Director of Immersive Learning for Moishe House, heading the Jewish Education department for the global leader in Jewish young adult engagement and education.

 An avid basketball player, violinist, trained vocalist and Detroit sports enthusiast, Rabbi Dan is a member of OHALAH: The Association of Rabbis for Jewish Renewal, of the Michigan Board of Rabbis, of the State Bar of Michigan, and is a trained mediator who has mediated numerous disputes in various courts and dispute resolution centers.
 He is happiest when helping organizations find meaningful ways to connect with individuals, and helping individuals find creative ways to make Judaism relevant and meaningful in their daily lives.

-Rabbi Dan makes his home in Metro Detroit with his spouse Miriam and their children Jonah and Micah.
+Rabbi Dan makes his home in Metro Detroit with his spouse Miriam and their kiddos Jonah, Micah and Atara.